svpatil1/Linear-Regression-using-Scikit/README.md

 # Linear-Regression-using-Scikit

-Performed Linear regression on Iris dataset of the scikit library.
+Goal: To perform Linear regression on Iris dataset of the scikit library.

-The results are as follows,
+Results:
 Mean squared error: 1.20

 Variance score: -0.70